How Criminal Trials Work | Factsheet

 Trials in the District and Supreme Court of NSW

 When the matter moves to the District Court and the Supreme Court for a trial an accused will face ‘arraignment’ by the Court.
 This is the presentation of an indictment with the charge or multiple charges.
 Then the accused gets an opportunity to formally enter a plea.
-Once a plea of not guilty is confirmed the Court will list the matter for a trial.
+Once it confirms a plea of not guilty the Court will list the matter for a trial.

 An accused person can appear before the court self-represented or represented by criminal defence lawyers.
 In the District and Supreme Court an accused person usually has a legal team which consists of a solicitor and barrister.
 Having a qualified and experienced criminal defence lawyer is key to your chances of fighting the charges successfully.